Notes on the data: Aboriginal avoidable mortality by selected cause - 0 to 74 years

 |Sequelae of external causes of morbidity and mortality||Y85-Y89|

-Numerator: Avoidable Aboriginal deaths from diabetes at ages 0 to 74 years
+Numerator: Avoidable deaths of Aboriginal males aged 0 to 74 years

-Denominator: Aboriginal population aged 0 to 74 years
+Denominator: Male Aboriginal population aged 0 to 74 years

 Source: Data compiled by PHIDU from deaths data based on the 2013 to 2017 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
 The population is the proportional estimated resident population (erp) from the Australian Census 2016 click herefor more details.